BilhaNanetia/codility-practice-palindrome-check/README.md

 ## Instructions
 * Fork this repository from Github
 * Clone this repository to your local machine
-* Open files in Visual studio code
+* Open files in Visual studio code to view the function implementation
 ## Contributions
 Pull requests are welcomed.
 ## Contacts